javadamiri/javadamiri/README.md

-- 👋 Hi, I’m @javadamiri
+👋 Hi, I’m Javad Amiri (@javadamiri).

-- 👀 I’m interested in ...
+👀 I’m interested in:
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- Practical research on system software including
+  - compiler backend,
+  - operating system, and
+  - runtimes.
+- Real-time systems
+- Many-core and cloud

-- 📫 How to reach me ...
+📫 You can reach me through my [Linkedin profile](https://www.linkedin.com/in/javad-amiri/)

 <!---
 javadamiri/javadamiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.